DragonMinded/gridsram/readme.md

 ### print.py

-A simple parsing utility that will read an SRAM dumped from "dump.py" or taken from MAME and print out one or more profiles contained inside it.
+A simple parsing utility that will read an SRAM dumped from "dump.py" or taken from MAME and print out one or more profiles and tower clear records contained inside it.
 Run it like so to see options:

 ```
 python3 print.py --help